rpt15-drKarp/Richard_Reviews/README.md

 Connect to mysql by running `mysql -u root -p`.
 This will prompt you to enter your root user's password.

-Upon getting to mysql terminal, run `source {path to db\mysql\schema.sql` if there were changes made to the schema.
+Upon getting to mysql terminal, run `source {path to db\mysql\schema.sql}` if there were changes made to the schema.

 Implement mysql library for Javascript via `npm install mysql`.

 Upon doing some research 2 things that I found that were interesting for performance.
   1. It is more efficient to run multiple INSERT statements than to run one INSERT statement with multiple values.
   2. A for loop is more efficient than a forEach loop.

+### Cassandra

+Start cassandra server by running `cassandra` in your terminal.

 ### DBMS Benchmarks